-IEP is a full-member of the European Association for Quality Assurance in Higher Education (ENQA) and is listed in the European Quality Assurance Register for Higher Education (EQAR).
+IEP is a member of the European Association for Quality Assurance in Higher Education (ENQA) and is listed in the European Quality Assurance Register for Higher Education (EQAR).

-The evaluation reports are public and available through the IEP website.
+The evaluation reports are public and available on the IEP website.

-1.2 IEP evaluation teams
+IEP evaluation teams

 IEP evaluation teams consist of highly experienced and knowledgeable higher education leaders - rectors1 or vice rectors (current or former), a senior higher education professional acting as the team coordinator, and a student.
-Each team member comes from a different country, and none come from the same country as the participating institution.
+Each team member comes from a different country, and none comes from the same country as the participating institution.
 The number of team members is determined by the size of the participating institution.
 Generally, teams consist of five members; institutions with fewer than 3 500 students will have a four-member team.

-Team members are selected by the IEP Steering Committee with a view to providing each participating institution with an appropriate mix of knowledge, skills, objectivity and international perspective, as well as experience in the chosen focus area of the management of research and use of research results.
+Team members are selected by the IEP secretariat with a view to providing each participating institution with an appropriate mix of knowledge, skills, objectivity and international perspective.
+Conflicts of interest may be raised by the institution.
 IEP will take into account any concerns over conflicts of interest that may exist and will make an informed decision over the final composition of the team.

-All team members attend a training seminar on an annual basis for training on conducting IEP evaluations.
+All team members have received training on conducting IEP evaluations.

-1.3 Indicative time frame
+Indicative time frame

 The following time frame applies for institutions that register for an IEP evaluation during the regular registration period in the spring.
 However, the IEP secretariat is prepared to work with each participating institution to adapt this time frame to specific circumstances and requirements.
+If institutions require changes or adjustments to the indicative time-frame, these must be discussed when they register and generally as early as possible.